 My name is Jack Sillin and I am a weather geek.
 I love the weather and everything that comes with it.
-Now a Junior in high school, my love for the atmosphere has come a long way since the exciting times when seven year old me would jump up and down at the thought of a snow storm.
+Now a sophomore at Cornell University studying Atmospheric Science, my love for the atmosphere has come a long way since the exciting times when seven year old me would jump up and down at the thought of a snow storm.

 I came up with the idea for a blog soon after I became interested in the atmosphere back in 2007 when the Patriots day storm rolled up the coast.
 I vividly remember standing in front of the computer looking at the radar and then checking it against what was happening outside.
 In any case, soon after the storm passed, I began to develop more and more of an interest in knowing about what was happening above our heads.